MichaelGG12/Marvel-Encyclopedia/README.md

-# MarvelApp
+# Marvel encyclopedia

-This web application is a simple search engine.
+This web application is a simple online encyclopedia.
 I made it using Razor Pages and the Marvel API to fetch the data.
-You can look for characters, comics, and events.
+You can look for Marvel characters, comics,  events, creators, series and stories.